MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 [GitOps on AKS and Azure Arc-enabled Kubernetes](conceptual-gitops-flux2.md) uses [Flux v2](https://fluxcd.io/docs/), a popular open-source tool set, to help manage cluster configuration and application deployment.
 GitOps is enabled in the cluster as a `Microsoft.KubernetesConfiguration/extensions/microsoft.flux` cluster extension resource.

-For more information, see [Tutorial: Deploy applications by using GitOps and Flux v2](tutorial-use-gitops-flux2.md).
+For more information, see [Tutorial: Deploy applications using GitOps with Flux v2](tutorial-use-gitops-flux2.md).

-The most recent version of the Flux v2 extension and the two earlier versions (N-2) are supported.
+The most recent version of the Flux v2 extension and the two previous versions (N-2) are supported.
 We generally recommend that you use the most recent version of the extension.

 > [!IMPORTANT]
 > The release [Flux v2.3.0](https://fluxcd.io/blog/2024/05/flux-v2.3.0/) includes API changes to the HelmRelease and HelmChart APIs, with deprecated fields removed, and an updated version of the Kustomize package.
 An upcoming minor version update of the Microsoft Flux extension will include these changes, consistent with the upstream open-source software (OSS) Flux project.
 >
-> The [HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/) API is promoted from `v2beta1` to `v2` (GA).
+> The [HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/) API will be promoted from `v2beta1` to `v2` (GA).
 The `v2` API is backward compatible with `v2beta1`, with the exception of these deprecated fields:
 >
 > - **`.spec.chart.spec.valuesFile`**: Replaced by `.spec.chart.spec.valuesFiles` in `v2`.
 > - **`.spec.postRenderers.kustomize.patchesJson6902`**: Replaced by `.spec.postRenderers.kustomize.patches` in `v2`.
 > - **`.spec.postRenderers.kustomize.patchesStrategicMerge`**: Replaced by `.spec.postRenderers.kustomize.patches` in `v2`.
 > - **`.status.lastAppliedRevision`**: Replaced by `.status.history.chartVersion` in `v2`.
 >
-> The [HelmChart](https://fluxcd.io/flux/components/source/helmcharts/) API is promoted from `v1beta2` to `v1` (GA).
+> The [HelmChart](https://fluxcd.io/flux/components/source/helmcharts/) API will be promoted from `v1beta2` to `v1` (GA).
 The `v1` API is backward compatible with `v1beta2`, with the exception of the `.spec.valuesFile` field, which is replaced by `.spec.valuesFiles`.
 >
 > The new fields are already available in the current version of the APIs.
-Use the new fields instead of the fields that are removed in the release.
+Use the new fields instead of the fields that will be removed in the upcoming release.
 >
-> The Kustomize package is updated to v5.4.0.
+> The Kustomize package will be updated to v5.4.0.
 The version contains the following breaking changes:
 >
 > - [Kustomization build fails when the resources key is missing](https://github.com/kubernetes-sigs/kustomize/issues/5337)
 > - [Components are now applied after generators and before transformers](https://github.com/kubernetes-sigs/kustomize/pull/5170) in [v5.1.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv5.1.0)